Royalty » Decline of Natural Gas Well Production and Royalties Over Time

 Other variables can cause a change in the amount of royalties paid on a well.
 The price of natural gas has taken wild swings over the past several years, moving from a high monthly average of $11.00 down to a low approaching $2.00 (see graph in the right column).
 Changes in the price of gas will significantly modify royalty payments.

 The United States currently has a glut of natural gas as a result of new technologies that extract gas from shale.
-This abundance of natural gas has kept prices low and has some companies willing to invest billions of dollars to build liquefied natural gas export facilities that will allow United States natural gas to be shipped to Asian markets where prices are higher.
+This abundance of natural gas has kept prices low and has some companies willing to invest billions of dollars to build liquefied natural gas export facilities that will allow United States natural gas to be shipped to Asian and European markets where prices are higher.

 Well Depletion and Closure